joseamaita/coreprog-python/recipes/iterators-and-generators/006-creating-generator-basic-way.md

 Instead of returning a single value, you want a basic function that can generate an entire sequence of results.
 To acomplish that, use the generation construct, which is the `yield` statement.
-This allows us to generate an entire sequence of results.
 Let's see a simple generator function definition:

 ```python
 >>> def countdown(n):